 An aging pair of eyes is proven to be only half as effective as the eyes of the younger people.
-For instance, old people’s eyes are having trouble in seeing distance, distinguishing colors and looking at small fonts and other details.
+For instance, older eyes have trouble seeing distances, distinguishing colors and looking at small fonts or other details.
 The glare that younger people do not mind is a major setback for older people because of their sensitivity to it.
 All these complications come along with age.
 These ill-effects of aging will continue to hamper someone’s vision as age rapidly rises.
 This is why you must ensure that old eyes get the amount of light that they need to see clearly.

 Indoor and Outdoor lights

 Outdoor light fixtures are also vital for an elderly person’s eyes for secure footing.
-As such, you have to invest in a durable lighting fixture for the outdoor part of your home.
 All entrances and exits should be bathed with enough light for the benefit of aging eyes.
-It would be good to choose lighting fixtures that automatically light up when it gets dark to save the senior citizens from the trouble of remembering to switch them on.
+It would be good to choose lighting fixtures that automatically light up when it gets dark to save the senior citizen from the trouble of remembering to switch them on.
 Or if you prefer, you can go for the fixtures with motion detection technology for added security and safety.

-In providing the adequate light for a senior citizen, never forget to consider that some will be spending majority or all of their time sitting on a wheelchair.
+In providing the adequate light for a senior citizen, never forget to consider that some will be spending a majority, if not all of their time sitting in a wheelchair.
 For some, it will be very difficult to stand up and sit again.
 It is very crucial to make the light switches for a sitting person within arms reach or lower it for about four feet above the floor to save them the hassle of reaching for it.

 Also, it will do the senior citizens some good if you add dimmers on lighting fixtures.
 This way, elders can control the amount of light that they want at any given time.
 For instance, if they want to watch TV, they can keep the light low.
 If they want to read, they can turn it up.

 Other Recent Articles in How-To's & Tips...